-A Subprime Business Loan is defined as a business loan in which the business owners’ personal credit and/or business credit is impaired in some way and cannot get credit approved by a traditional business lending product.
-The term “Subprime” does have a stigma to it due to the creditworthiness of the business borrower and the impact that has on business loan product availability and terms.
-Costs and terms of Subprime business loans are not as favorable as a traditional business loan.
+A subprime business loan is a loan in which the business owners’ personal credit score and/or business credit score is impaired in a way that prevents them from getting approved for conventional loans.
+“Subprime” has a stigma attached to it due to the business borrower’s unsavory credit score and its impact on business loan product availability and terms, like higher interest rates.
+The costs and terms of a subprime loan are not as favorable as a traditional business loan.

-Used properly, subprime business loans play a vital role in the access of working capital to business owners with credit impairment.
-Without subprime business loans, there would be no other options for this segment of business owners, which could lead to the block of access to self-employment.
+Used properly, subprime loans play a vital role in providing businesses access to capital.
+Even business owners with poor credit scores need working capital.
+Without subprime loans, there would be no other options for this segment of business owners.
+Blocking all subprime borrowers from starting a business would diminish the diversity and overall existence of small businesses.
+It would also disrupt the balance of access to self-employment.

-Subprime credit is personal credit that is fair to poor and not considered good or excellent.
-The term Subprime is derived from “Prime,” which means thriving, high, best, or premier.
-“Sub” means below a usual or normal level or standard.
+Subprime credit means your personal credit history is fair to poor.
+The term subprime is derived from “prime,” which means thriving, or best.
+“Sub” means below normal standard.
 Personal credit is not just a FICO score but an overall description of credit.

 What Are the Most Common Uses for a Subprime Business Loan?

-Here’s a list of the top reasons for the need for capital for Subprime Business Loans.
+Here’s a list of the top reasons that people need access to capital from Subprime loans.

 • Working Capital to improve cash flow

 How to Choose the Right Subprime Business Loan

 The first step is to ask yourself why you need the money.
 What’s the purpose?
 How will it benefit your business?
 Will it help you strike the balance of finances your business needs to grow?
 The purpose and use will dictate what product you will choose.
 You need to balance costs and benefits because subprime credit lending costs more.
 The length of time of repayment, payment frequency, and product flexibility when making the best choice must also be considered.

 1. Business Lines of Credit